Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Discussion

 While our study highlights the potential of ECGs in detecting, as well as potentially screening and monitoring liver conditions, future work could focus on how ECG abnormalities vary across age groups and how these variations differ from healthy aging features \cite{ott2024using}.
 Also beyond identifying associations, future research could aim to explore causal relationships between ECG patterns and digestive and liver conditions along the lines of \cite{alcaraz2024causalconceptts}.
 Additionally, an in-depth study on liver diseases based on raw waveforms would be in order extending \cite{strodthoff2024prospects,alcaraz2024mds} with proper external validation.
 In the light of the recent findings on the superiority of raw ECG waveforms compared to ECG features for diagnostic tasks \cite{alcaraz2024mds}, further improvements in diagnostic accuracy are expected in this scenario.
-Finally, the use of ICD-10-CM codes as the definition for target variables represents an international and well-defined diagnosis scheme.
-However, as these codes are primarily designed for billing and administrative purposes, they may introduce subtle variations or biases due to differences in coding practices across institutions or regions.
-Overcoming these shortcomings will require to identify clinically more reliable target variables.
+Future work should further explore possible confounding factors such as overall disease severity, mortality risk, or medication effects, to refine the physiological interpretation of ECG alterations in liver disease.
+In this respect, it would be insightful extend the modeling scheme beyond binary conditions to multiple output classes in order to gain insights into the effect of ECG features on disease severity.
+Finally, while ICD-10-CM codes provide a standardized diagnostic scheme, their primary use in billing may introduce biases across institutions.
+We acknowledge this limitation but note that no large datasets with gold-standard diagnostics, such as biopsies or imaging, currently exist.
+Given our goal of broad applicability, ICD codes remain a valuable proxy for large-scale clinical studies, though future work should explore more clinically reliable methods for the definition of target variables.